 The STEM Education program’s mission is to prepare a workforce to advance the understanding and communication of Science, Technology, Engineering and Mathematics in careers such as elementary and secondary education and other STEM-related fields.
+Programs appropriate to graduate and undergraduates are offered.

 The Graduate School and Department of Curriculum and Instruction offer a graduate certificate in STEM Education for K-6.